-Evaluation: The applicant has not proposed any modifications to the development standards identified in Table 3.6-1, other than to Section 6.5 regarding signage.
-As part of an alternate signage plan, the PD-R would be permitted to place a sign visible from US 441 within future right of way created to access the development.
+Evaluation: The applicant has not proposed any modifications to the development standards identified in Table 3.6-1.
 At the time of each Final PD Plan, the applicant shall be required to comply with all applicable standards of Article 6, Development Standards.